-Undergraduate Representation on DIE Board
+Undergraduate Representation on the DIE Board

-Position Number of Reps Method of Appointment Chief Tribune 1 DIE Board Selection Committee nomination Associate Chief Tribune 2 DIE Board Selection Committee nomination Tribune 5-11 DIE Board Selection Committee nomination Total 8-14
+Position Number of Undergraduate Representatives Method of Appointment Chief Tribune 1 DIE Board Selection Committee nomination Associate Chief Tribune 2 DIE Board Selection Committee nomination Tribune 5-11 DIE Board Selection Committee nomination Total 8-14

-Figure 3-2 Undergraduate Representation on the Discipline, Interpretation, and Enforcement (DIE) Board
+Figure 3-4 Undergraduate Representation on the DIE Board

-Method of Replenishment for DIE Board
+Method of Replenishment for the DIE Board

 Vacancies occur on DIE Board whenever a Tribune ceases to be an undergraduate.
 In a year in which vacancies occur, the Chief Tribune is responsible for convening a DIE Board selection committee that consists of two voting members of the executive, two voting members of council, and two Tribunes.
-The chair of the committee will be selected by the committee, and the quorum of the committee is five.
+The chair of the committee is selected by the committee, and the quorum of the committee is five.

 The DIE Board selection committee will review applicants and nominate the most suitable through a two-thirds majority vote of the committee.
 The nominee will then be ratified by a two-thirds majority vote of council.